 In one study, researchers followed some people who had healthy gums and a dental care routine that included regular brushing and flossing.

 They found that not only did this prevent gingivitis, it also significantly reduced a significant number of dangerous bacteria including those typically found along the gum line.

 So it stands to reason that the answer to “how to prevent gum disease” could simply be the matter of maintaining a daily oral care routine.

 Gum Disease Progression

-Treatment of gingivitis depends on mildness or severity of the disease.
-Your dentist may recommend a simple salt and water solution, to gargle as often as possible, if your gingivitis is very mild.
+Treatment of gingivitis depends on the mildness or severity of the disease.
+Your dentist may recommend a simple salt and water solution, to gargle as often as possible, but only if your gingivitis is very mild.

 Knowing the right way to floss and brush your teeth is important.
 Most people are unaware that there is a technique to brushing your teeth and flossing.
 It should take at least 120 seconds to brush your teeth.

 Proper brushing technique involves tilting your brush at a 45-degree angle against the gum line and gently rolling the brush away from the gumline, continue this way by cleaning the outer, inner and chewing surfaces of the teeth.